 Section 10.
 Annual dues are due and payable on January 1 of each year.
 Any member whose annual dues remain unpaid on January 31 of any year shall cease to be a member and their names will not be listed in the current BSIA Directory nor will they receive BSIA Newsletters until dues are paid.

 Section 1.
 The Officers shall be a President, a Vice-President, a Secretary, and a Treasurer.
-Each officer shall be elected for a term of two years.
-No officer shall serve for more than four consecutive years in the same office.
+Each Officer shall be elected for a term of two (2) years.
+No Officer shall serve more than four (4) consecutive years in the same office; however, Officers may serve one additional two (2) year term in the same office on an exception basis when no other candidate(s) have been nominated for said Officer position.
 Officers are expected to be routinely available to meet their day-to-day responsibilities and accessibility to members.

 Section 2.
 The President shall preside at meetings of the membership and the Board of Directors.
 Subject to the approval of the Board of Directors, the President shall appoint committee chairmen and other appointees as are deemed necessary to carry out the purpose of the By-Laws.
 The President shall be an ex-officio member of all committees except the Nominating Committee.